 You do lose the absolute control of firing someone on the spot, which comes with its own set of problems, but you’ll gain power in other ways.

-There will be a binding contract (the Franchise Agreement) between you and your franchisees and a playbook they must follow (the Operating Manual).
-These legally enforceable rules and policies can be as strict as you want them to be, even to the point of micro-managing your franchisees.
+Your control includes a binding contract (the Franchise Agreement) between you and your franchisees and a playbook they must follow (the Operating Manual).
+These legally enforceable rules, standards, and policies can be as strict as you want them to be, even to the point of micro-managing your franchisees.
 Although that is not something I suggest you do.

 The goal is to find the sweet spot between over-management, which will make your compliance life crazy and can easily backfire including making it tough for you to sell franchises, and keeping enough protection and control of the franchise system and brand.